-Considerations on the most appropriate risk management options are usually discussed among authorities prior to proposing substances for inclusion in the Candidate List11.
+Considerations on the most appropriate risk management options are usually discussed among authorities prior to proposing substances for inclusion in the Candidate List.

-2. Authorisation is disproportionate
+2. Authorisation is disproportionate and/or means a ban

 The authorisation process aims at enhancing substitution when technically and economically viable alternatives are available.
 Until this is achieved the aim is to ensure proper control of risks.